Business Central License Pricing 2026: Essentials, Premium & Per-User Costs

 Is cloud ERP more expensive than on‑prem?
 Not usually—once you do full TCO.
 On‑prem adds hidden costs: servers and storage, database licensing, backups/DR, security tools, power/cooling, hardware refreshes, admin time, and big‑bang upgrades.
 With Business Central (SaaS), hosting, security hardening, and continuous updates are included.
 Over 3–5 years, cloud is typically the bargain.

 Do other ERPs charge heavily for storage or extra companies?
 Some do.
-Business Central starts you with 80 GB per tenant plus a per‑user allowance (which increases in Oct 2025).
+Business Central starts you with 80 GB per tenant plus a per‑user allowance .
 You only add capacity if you truly need it—and we can often reclaim space first through cleanup and archiving.

 What makes Elliott Clark Consulting different on pricing & scope?
 We’re process‑first and allergic to shelfware.
 We right‑size licenses (Full vs Team Member vs Device), validate Essentials vs Premium, conduct a capacity checkup before recommending extra storage, and keep add‑ons lean.
 Transparent estimates, no scare tactics.